deephaven-examples/lunch-n-learn/css-variables/readme.md

 }
 ```

-This is a good approach because it makes it easy to find the css for a component, and it makes it easy to see what css is being used by a component.
-And by scoping the css to the component, we avoid conflicts between components.
+This is a good approach because it makes it easy to find the CSS for a component, and it makes it easy to see what CSS is being used by a component.
+And by scoping the CSS to the component, we avoid conflicts between components.
 We will continue to use this approach.

-Historically, for variables we've used scss.
-With the adoption of spectrum we are switching to using css variables for our variables.
-CSS variables are great because they can be swapped out at runtime, which is necessary for themeing.
-They can be used almost anywhere you would have used a variable in scss.
+Historically, for variables we've used SCSS.
+With the adoption of spectrum we are switching to using CSS variables for our variables.
+CSS variables are great because they can be swapped out at runtime, which is necessary for theming.
+They can be used almost anywhere you would have used a variable in SCSS.

-As we adopt spectrum, I expect the amount of custom css one has to write to continually go down.
-For example, the whole ACL editor has very little custom css.
+As we adopt spectrum, I expect the amount of custom CSS one has to write to continually go down.
+For example, the whole ACL editor has very little custom CSS.
 (14 styles, and I bet we could actually reduce that by half or more, as some could be props on spectrum components).